-The First Global Conference: Tourism- A Vital Peace Parks across Canada was said to be Force for Peace which he organized in 1988 was the most significant of the More than 25,000 a watershed event for the travel and Tourism Canada 125 projects conducted in 1992.
-IIPT industry.
-The Conference brought together 800 Peace Parks have since been dedicated on each delegates from 67 countries introducing the of the world's continents except Antarctica. concept of Sustainable Tourism Development As a consultant prior to founding IIPT, he for the first time as well as a new paradigm conducted the world's first comprehensive study for a 'Higher Purpose of Tourism' that gives on the future of Tourism and pioneered socially emphasis to the key role of Tourism in advancing and environmentally responsible Tourism. international understanding, cooperation among He directed projects in every province of nations, environmental protection, cultural Canada, as well as all levels of Government and enhancement, sustainable socio-economic private sector organizations in a range of areas development, poverty reduction and healing including: futures research, marketing, strategic the wounds of conflict.
-He has since organized planning, community development, social international and global conferences focusing on impact assessment, conflict resolution, public these qualities of Tourism in regions throughout participation, cultural/heritage development, the world. urban planning, and environment.
-Three In 1992, Dr. D'Amore developed the world's first of the projects he directed were 'national Code of Ethics and Guidelines for Sustainable demonstration projects'.
+The First Global Conference: Tourism- A Vital Force for Peace which he organized in 1988 was a watershed event for the travel and Tourism industry.
+The Conference brought together 800 delegates from 67 countries introducing the concept of Sustainable Tourism Development for the first time as well as a new paradigm for a 'Higher Purpose of Tourism' that gives emphasis to the key role of Tourism in advancing international understanding, cooperation among nations, environmental protection, cultural enhancement, sustainable socio-economic development, poverty reduction and healing the wounds of conflict.
+He has since organized international and global conferences focusing on these qualities of Tourism in regions throughout the world.

-Tourism for the Canadian Tourism industry.
+In 1992, Dr. D'Amore developed the world's first Code of Ethics and Guidelines for Sustainable Tourism for the Canadian Tourism industry.
 He also conducted the world's first international study on Codes of Conduct and Best Practices in Sustainable Tourism for the United Nations.